Jiraphapa/openfoam-docker-cloud/README.md

 ### Creating and running a Docker image
 You may create and run Docker image built from a Dockerfile or by pulling image from the Docker hub repository.
 #### Creating and running image built from a Dockerfile
-Using the installation script, it will automatically build, create and run the OpenFOAM container with a bash shell
+Using the installation script, it will automatically build, create and run the OpenFOAM container from Dockerfile

 1. Clone the repo and navigate into the directory
-2. Run the installation script to build, create and run the OpenFOAM Docker image from Dockerfile
+2. Run the installation script to build, create and run the OpenFOAM container with a bash shell
 ```sh
 $ chmod +x install.sh
 $ sh install.sh